microsoft/autogen/samples/apps/autogen-studio/README.md

 Code for AutoGen Studio is on GitHub at [microsoft/autogen](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio)

 > **Note**: AutoGen Studio is meant to help you rapidly prototype multi-agent workflows and demonstrate an example of end user interfaces built with AutoGen.
 It is not meant to be a production-ready app.

+> [!WARNING]
+> AutoGen Studio is currently under active development and we are iterating quickly.
+Kindly consider that we may introduce breaking changes in the releases during the upcoming weeks, and also the `README` might be outdated.
+We'll update the `README` as soon as we stabilize the API.

 ### Capabilities / Roadmap